Get Custom Training

 Example:

-“Pack Photo Coach” scores pack-out images for label visibility, overhang, and void fill.
-The gallery of good/needs-work examples teaches without finger-pointing and keeps scoring consistent across shifts.
+Automated evaluation assesses pack out photos for label visibility, overhang and proper void fill.
+A gallery of good and needs improvement examples teaches workers without singling them out and keeps scoring consistent across shifts.

 AI-Assisted Feedback and Coaching